why Coeur Mining Inc. [CDE] is a Good Choice for Investors After New Price Target of $4.50

-Coeur Mining Inc. [NYSE: CDE] jumped around 0.21 points on Monday, while shares priced at $3.27 at the close of the session, up 6.86%.
-The company report on August 3, 2022 that Coeur Reports Second Quarter 2022 Results.
+Coeur Mining Inc. [NYSE: CDE] jumped around 0.5 points on Monday, while shares priced at $3.35 at the close of the session, up 17.54%.
+The company report on September 19, 2022 that Coeur Announces Agreement to Sell Southern Nevada Holdings for Upfront Cash Consideration of $150 million.

 Sponsored